rstudio/team-admin.rstudio.com/docs/rstudio_connect/configure_connect.md

 ![images](assets/server_address.png)

-The server address implies many choices:

-* Proxies
-* http(s) and browser security
-* Load balancing

-* This field is the address your end users will enter to get to your RSC instance.
+This field is the address your end users will enter to get to your RSC instance.

-* Implies a lot of choices.
+This implies a lot of choices:

-    - Proxy?
+* Proxy?
-    - http(s) > Browser Security
+* http(s) > Browser Security
-    - Load Balancing … Later
+* Load Balancing...
+Later

-For now, you need the name of the training server (that you got earlier in the course)
+For now, you need the name of the training server (that you got earlier in the course).